GerlechJen/Amazon-Vine-Analysis/README.md

 ## Summary
 From the results given, there isn't any positivity bias for reviews in the Vine program.
-This is because the percentage of 5-star reviews for the Vine program was less compared to the percentage of 5-star reviews for the non-Vine reviews.
+This is because the percentage of 5-star reviews for the Vine program was actually lower compared to the percentage of 5-star reviews for the non-Vine reviews.
-This conclusion can be further examined by finding the percentage of all stars(1,2,3,and 4 stars) for both paid(Vine) and unpaid(non Vine) reviews.
-Aside from that this same analysis can be performed on a few more different categories of products for a more thorough analysis.
+This conclusion can be further examined by finding the percentage of all stars(1,2,3,and 4 stars) for both paid(Vine) and unpaid(non-Vine) reviews so that a conclusive statement can be made on the reviews for the camera category.
+Aside from that, this same analysis can be performed on a few more different categories of products for a more thorough analysis.

 ----